 The amount depends on the relevant joint committee, the distance, and the type of transportation the employee uses.
 The employer must also provide the employees with the equipment and tools required to complete the agreed work.
 In practice, the employer pays the monthly salary and an end-of-year premium according to the terms and conditions agreed upon at the level of the joint committee.
 Most joint committees stipulate the payment of such premiums.

 Employees and employers usually include the following benefits in the compensation package, but none are legally compulsory:

 - Collective bonus, warrants, profit sharing.

-- Meal vouchers, or other vouchers, such as eco-cheques, sport cheques.
+- Meal vouchers, or other vouchers, such as eco-cheques, and sports cheques.

-- Group insurance benefits, which allow for additional retirement benefits at the moment the employee retires, and/or survivor benefits in the event of the death of the employee before the retirement age; and/or disability coverage.
+- Group insurance benefits, which allow for additional retirement benefits when the employee retires, and/or survivor benefits in the event of the employee’s death before the retirement age, and/or disability coverage.